russro/russro.github.io/_portfolio/2022-07_novartis_hts_system.md

 ## Problem:

-When I joined the project, scientists were conducting these experiments on 96-well plates (shape: 8 rows by 12 columns), but they were only utilizing 8 of the wells (one column) per plate.
-This is because the electrical stimulation hardware's physical form factor did not allow for utilizing all the wells of the plate.
-In other words, their stimulation tool was too big and had too few electrodes.
+When I joined the project, scientists were conducting these experiments on 96-well plates (shape: 8 rows by 12 columns), but they were only utilizing 8 of the wells per plate.
+This is because the electrical stimulator's form factor did not allow for utilizing all the wells of the plate.
+In other words, the stimulation tool was too big and had too few electrodes.